All articles

 • Onboarding emails

 Every link is a support ticket that never gets opened.
-Teams that prominently link their public roadmap typically see a 20–40% drop in "when will you build X?" support requests within 30 days.
+Based on case studies from tools like Canny and ProductBoard, teams that prominently link their public roadmap typically see a 20-40% drop in "when will you build X?" support requests within 30 days.

 Set a recurring calendar block every two weeks: open your roadmap, review statuses, and update anything that has moved.
 This takes 10 minutes.
 Skipping it for a month tanks the credibility of the whole program.